-This titanium loop and lock look robust.
-Sometimes, that's all you need to deter a potential thief away from your bike.
-It fits around most frames and wheels, especially if you remove the front wheel and lock it to the back one.
-There's one huge caveat to this: if you have an aggressive mountain bike or a fat bike, there's no way this lock will go around both tires.
+This titanium loop and lock appear robust, and sometimes, that's all you need to deter a potential thief away from your biking gear.
+It fits around most frames and wheels, especially if you remove the front wheel and lock it to the back wheel.
+There's one huge caveat to this, though: if you have an aggressive mountain bike or a fat bike, there's no way this lock will go around both tires.

-When we pulled out our bag of lock-destroying tools, though, the TiGr feel much shorter than we expected.
-They easily survived the wire snips, but we were able to defeat it with a hammer and a hacksaw.
-We will admit, if you position this lock off the ground, it will be MUCH more difficult to defeat it with a hammer, and sawing through it with a hacksaw takes about 10 minutes.
+When we pulled out our bag of lock-destroying tools, the TiGr felt much shorter than we expected.
+They easily survived the wire snips, but we could defeat it with a hammer and a hacksaw.
+We will admit if you position this lock off the ground, it will be much more challenging to defeat it with a hammer, and sawing it with a hacksaw takes about 10 minutes.
 But, it's possible, and a hacksaw costs less than $10, as does a hammer.

 Most surprisingly (and contradictory to a highly viewed video on youtube), this lock took no longer than five seconds for us to snip through it with 36" bolt cutters.
-Unlike locks like the Kryptonite New York Standard U-Lock which requires two cuts to be fully defeated, the TiGr only requires one cut to free a bike.
+Unlike locks like the Kryptonite New York Standard U-Lock, which requires two cuts to be entirely defeated, the TiGr only requires one cut to free a bike.
 A pro thief with the right tools could get away with your bike pretty darn fast with the right tool.

 Ease of Transport